-Grevillea granulifera comes in two forms.
-One is a rounded shrub about two metres tall.
-The other is a tall, upright shrub reaching a height of four metres.
+Grevillea granulifera is a shrub that grows naturally in two forms; one is a rounded shrub to two metres tall.
+The other is a tall, upright shrub reaching a height of up to 5 metres.

 Both forms propagate readily from cuttings.

-The type comes from Mt.
+The type specimen comes from Mt.
 George near Taree and was named in 1994.